kubernetes/enhancements/keps/sig-scheduling/5254-dra-constraints-with-cel/README.md

 #### Runaway expressions

 A malicious or buggy workload can specify CEL expressions that degrade the performance of constraint evaluation and scheduling.
 We will specify a limit on evaluation cost for the expression.
-There is already a mechanism to cap this today with CEL selectors that we can reuse.
-[Reference](https://github.com/kubernetes/kubernetes/blob/6188e5cb7b2f106b047493b7b498c1882723cab4/pkg/apis/resource/types.go#L910-L933)
+There is already a mechanism to cap this today with CEL selectors that we can reuse [Reference](https://github.com/kubernetes/kubernetes/blob/6188e5cb7b2f106b047493b7b498c1882723cab4/pkg/apis/resource/types.go#L910-L933).
+Additionally, the scheduler supports a configurable timeout during filtering that can limit this evaluation [Reference](https://github.com/kubernetes/kubernetes/pull/132033).

 #### Performance at scale